 If the pipe for your spigot extends from the house, be sure to wrap it with foam pipe insulation.
 Do the same with any unprotected pipes on the exterior of your home.
 If you have interior pipes that are in danger of freezing – a slop sink in the garage, for example – be sure to wrap those, too.

 Keep your water running at a trickle to ensure water is flowing through the pipes.
 You don’t have to let it run down the drain.
 Collect it in a clean bucket or pot for pets or plants.
-Or use it for cleaning or even to flush the toilet.
+Or use it for cleaning and even to flush the toilet.

 If you have pipes along an outside wall for a bathroom or kitchen sink, keep the cupboard or vanity doors open to allow the warm air to circulate to the pipes.